DreamCoder123/All-Interview-Question/README.md

 @EnableAutoConfiguration(excludeName={Foo.class})
 You can add into the application.properties and multiple classes can be added by keeping it comma-separated.

+25. Can the default web server in the Spring Boot application be disabled?
+Yes! application.properties is used to configure the web application type, by mentioning spring.main.web-application-type=none.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features